SilkAir Flight 185

 SilkAir Flight 185 was a scheduled international passenger flight operated by a Boeing 737-300 from Soekarno–Hatta International Airport in Jakarta, Indonesia to Changi Airport in Singapore that crashed into the Musi River near Palembang, Sumatra, on 19 December 1997, killing all 97 passengers and 7 crew members on board.

 The investigation into the cause of the crash was led by investigators from the National Transportation Safety Committee (NTSC), who were joined by the National Transportation Safety Board (NTSB).
 The NTSB, which participated in the investigation due to Boeing's manufacture of the aircraft in the US, investigated the crash under lead investigator Greg Feith.

-In its final report, the NTSC found "no concrete evidence" to support the pilot suicide allegation, with the previously suspected Parker-Hannifin hydraulic power control unit (PCU) having already been determined by the manufacturer to be defect-free.
-The final statement from the NTSC was that they were unable to determine the cause of the crash and was thus inconclusive.
-On the other hand, in a letter sent to the NTSC, the NTSB found that the crash was most likely the result of deliberate flight-control inputs that were "most likely by the captain".
+The cause of the crash remains disputed and contentious.
+In its final report, the NTSC stated that there was "no concrete evidence" to support the pilot suicide hypothesis, while the manufacturer had already determined the suspected Parker-Hannifin hydraulic power control unit (PCU) to be defect-free.
+Ultimately, the NTSC concluded that the evidence was insufficient to determine a cause.
+Conversely, the NTSB submitted a letter concluding that the crash was the result of deliberate flight-control inputs, which were "most likely by the captain".